esoadamo/PHP-OCR-API/contribution.md

 # Hacktoberfest

-just go and check the issues
+just go and check the issues or submit your own ideas

 all help is welcomed, relevant updates will be accepted

-thank you for not spammig this code
+thank you for not spamming this code